robhowell/react-solo/README.md

 # react-solo
-Making it simple to focus on one React component when developing apps
+For developing one React component at a time